Financial Universe

 It is worth mentioning that the benefits in Embedded Finance go beyond the corporate world, positively impacting users and the means of payment and banking as well as society as a whole.

-Embedded Finance: Takaways from this article
+Embedded Finance: what you saw in this article

 • Embedded Finance enables companies (which are not traditional players in the financial industry) to work in the segment and add financial services and products to their offering portfolio.